xmycroftx/system-bus-radio/README.md

 You should hear the "Mary Had a Little Lamb" tune playing repeatedly.
 Other equipment and tuning may work as well.
 On the equipment above, the author has achieved clear transmission over two meters of open air or one meter through drywall.
 Different results will be achievable with different equipment.

 Are you using an antenna?
 At the beginning, I placed the antenna directly on top of the number 4 key and that worked best.
 It was a round antenna.
 Then once I knew it works I moved the antenna back.
 Moving it back reduced the number of frequencies that it worked on, and eventually only that one (1580 kHz) worked.
 Different hardware will certainly have different frequency response.
 Here are some results that have been sent in by readers.
-Please mail sbr@phor.net with your results or [edit this file directly](https://github.com/fulldecent/system-bus-radio/edit/master/TEST-DATA.tsv) and create a pull request.
+Please mail sbr@phor.net with your results (including make and model of all equipment involved) or [edit this file directly](https://github.com/fulldecent/system-bus-radio/edit/master/TEST-DATA.tsv) and create a pull request.

 Technical Explanation
 ------------------